LMacDiarmid/LMacDiarmid/README.md

 ### 👋 Hi there, I'm Leanne!
  - 🌱 I’m a computing student
  - ✒️ I'm currently working on/learning Java, HTML, PHP, JS, MYSQL and Kotlin
+ - 📓 Working on a Dissertation using Open Data in Procedural Generation Games